-Today, more than 30 aboriginal and tribal groups across North America manage more than 5.1 million acres (2.0 million hectares) of forest land, certified to the standards of the independent, non-profit Sustainable Forestry Initiative (SFI).
+Today, 28 aboriginal and tribal groups across North America manage more than 7.7 million acres (3.1 million hectares) of forest land, certified to the standards of the independent, non-profit Sustainable Forestry Initiative (SFI).

 In May 2013 SFI signed a Memorandum of Understanding with the Canadian Council for Aboriginal Business (CCAB) to assist in growing our relationship, engagement and outreach with the indigenous community by encouraging SFI Program Participants to seek certification under their Progressive Aboriginal Relations (PAR) program and support a dual logo process.

 In the News

 - News Article - Opinion: First Nations and forestry: A growing collaboration

 - News Article - Forestry opportunities useful for First Nations